Now Reading

 6. Watch Language Lessons on Youtube // There are a ton of great educational channels available on Youtube.
 Some of my favorites for Mandarin include Yoyo Chinese and MandarinHQ.
 Just do a bit of searching to find videos in your language!

-7. Use a Language Program // There are both free and paid programs to help you with your language learning including Busuu, Rosetta Stone, Babbel, Rocket Languages et al.
+7. Use a Language Program // There are both free and paid programs to help you with your language learning including Busuu, Rosetta Stone, Babbel, Mango, Rocket Languages et al.

 11. Take an In-Person Class // But don’t allow yourself to become one of those students who does the bare minimum to succeed.
 Take an active interest in learning the language and use the class as a launching point.